 Kingston Butter Factory

-The Kingston Butter Factory Community Arts Centre is located on Milky Way, Kingston.
-The centre is currently closed for redevelopment (see below).
+The Kingston Butter Factory Community Arts Centre is currently closed for redevelopment.
+The centre is on Milky Way, Kingston.

-Outside, the spacious 14-hectare grounds will be developed into the city’s largest purpose-built outdoor events space, with capacity for up to 5,000 patrons to see national and international acts and host major festivals, markets and community events.
+The building on the 14 hectare site will retain its exterior brickwork.
+Outside, the city’s largest purpose-built outdoor events space will have capacity for up to 5,000 people.
+It will attract national and international acts and host major festivals, markets and community events.

-Dairying was one of the major industries in this area around the turn of the century.
-The original Butter Factory was a timber structure built in 1907; it was reclad in brick and modernised in 1932.
-By this time, the factory was producing 40 - 50 tons of butter per week.
+Dairying was one of the major industries in Logan in the early 1900s.
+The original butter factory was a timber structure built in 1907.
+It was reclad in brick and modernised in 1932.
+By the 1930s, the factory was producing 40–50 tons of butter each week.

 The dairy company Peters took over the factory in 1958.
 During the 1950s, the factory also produced milk, cottage cheese and baker's cheese.
 The factory closed in 1983.

 Logan City Council took over the factory.
 In 1988 the factory became a community centre as a Bicentennial project.
 It was home to the Logan Historical Museum and Kingston Butter Factory Arts and Craft Co-op.

 Find out more bout the history of Kingston Butter Factory in our Butter to Broadway brochure (PDF 1421 KB).